home-assistant/home-assistant.io/source/_integrations/input_select.markdown

 ### Restore State

-If you set a valid value for 'initial:' this integration will start with that value.
+If you set a valid value for 'initial' this integration will start with state set to that value.
 Otherwise, it will restore the state it had prior to Home Assistant stopping.

 ### Services